 One of the most important questions asked about the Retirement System's finances is: "Is the Retirement System as a whole better or worse off as a result of the year's activities?"
 The Statement of Fiduciary Net Position and the Statement of Changes in Fiduciary Net Position report information about the Retirement System as a whole and about its activities in a way that helps answer this question.
 These statements include all assets and liabilities using the accrual basis of accounting, which is similar to accounting used by private-sector retirement plans.
-All of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.
+All of the current year's revenues and expenses are considered, regardless of when cash is received or paid.

 These two statements report the Retirement System's fiduciary net position and changes in them.
-You can think of the Retirement System's fiduciary net position - the difference between assets and liabilities - as one way to measure the Retirement System's financial health, or financial position.
+The Retirement System's fiduciary net position - the difference between assets and liabilities - is one way to measure the Retirement System's financial health, or financial position.
 Over time, increases or decreases in the Retirement System's fiduciary net position are one indicator of whether its financial health is improving or deteriorating.
-You will also need to consider the net pension liability, net OPEB liability and actuarial accrued liability as determined at the first day of each plan year.
+One must also consider the net pension liability, net OPEB liability, and actuarial accrued liability as determined at the first day of each plan year.
 There are no currently known facts, decisions, or conditions that are expected to have a significant effect on the fiduciary net position or results of operations.